Jerusalem Travel Guides

 3 days

-Three days is the sweet spot.
+Three days gives you the right rhythm.
 Day one: Old City immersion, Western Wall at sunset.
 Day two: Israel Museum, Yad Vashem, Mount of Olives viewpoint.
 Day three: either a full day trip (Dead Sea + Ein Karem, or Bethlehem), or time spent slowly in neighborhoods you missed—Armenian Quarter's antique shops, Ein Karem's cafes, Mahane Yehuda market at night.
 You'll understand the city's rhythm and feel like a temporary local.

 4-5 days